Biden wins U.S. presidency, calls for healing in appeal to Trump voters

 “What a testament it is to Joe’s character that he had the audacity to break one of the most substantial barriers that exists in our country, and select a woman as his vice president,” Harris said.

-Congratulations poured in from abroad, including from conservative British Prime Minister Boris Johnson, Canadian Prime Minister Justin Trudeau and German Chancellor Angela Merkel, making it hard for Trump to push his repeated claims, without evidence, that the election was rigged against him.
+Congratulations poured in from abroad, including from conservative British Prime Minister Boris Johnson, Canadian Prime Minister Justin Trudeau, German Chancellor Angela Merkel and Israeli Prime Minister Benjamin Netanyahu, making it hard for Trump to push his repeated claims, without evidence, that the election was rigged against him.

-Trump, who was golfing when the major television networks projected his rival had won, immediately accused Biden of “rushing to falsely pose as the winner.”
-Clusters of Biden supporters lined two blocks of his motorcade’s route back to the White House.

 “This election is far from over,” he said in a statement.

 As the news of his win broke, cheers and applause were heard around Washington, with people emerging onto balconies, honking car horns and banging pots.
-The wave of noise in the nation’s capital built as more people learned of the news.
-Some sobbed.
-Music began to play, “We are the Champions” blared.

-In the Brooklyn neighborhood of Bedford-Stuyvesant, some people erupted in screams of joy as word spread.
-Several residents danced on a fire escape, cheering while others screamed “yes!” as they passed by.
+Throngs of people streamed to the White House to rejoice outside a security fence as the sound of fireworks boomed in the distance.

 Trump supporters reacted with a mix of disappointment, suspicion and resignation, highlighting the difficult task that Biden faces winning over many Americans, especially in more rural areas, who believe Trump was the first president to govern with their interests at heart.